Hyundai Ioniq 5 vs Ford Mustang Mach-E vs Volkswagen ID.4: safety and reliability

 - 6Running costs and warrantyAll three models have low running costs, including company-car tax, but the top-spec Ioniq 5 sits in a very high insurance group, which could cost you more down the line

-- 7Safety and reliability - currently readingThe ID.4 is the only model here with a Euro NCAP crash-test rating, but all these cars come with a plethora of safety features
+- 7Safety and reliability - currently readingAll three cars come with a five-star Euro NCAP crash-test rating and a plethora of safety features

 - 8Verdict and specificationsWhile the ID.4 and Mach-E both have positives, neither can match the Ioniq 5’s comfort, spaciousness or ultra-rapid charging capability, which put it above premium electric cars that cost twice as much